SinfulZen/IMP/README.md

 </details>

 ### Notes
-Please note that as there's only one Developer working on the project (currently), production will be slow.
+- Please note that as there's only one Developer working on the project (currently), production will be slow.
 The project is a work in progress though and will go through several updates daily!
+- To view the website properly on mobile, enable Desktop mode.
+This is just until We implement features to ensure the site displays correctly across all platforms and devices.

 ### Credits
 All credits goes to the following People or groups for contributing to the project: